kgming/renumber_panels/README.md

 This is a quick and dirty Google Docs script to renumber comics script pages and panels.

-To use this, click Extensions > Apps Script on your Google Doc and paste the script in (renumberPanels.js) into the editor.
+To use this, click Extensions > Apps Script on your Google Doc and paste the script in (renumberPanels.gs) into the editor.
 Then click Run.

 It will look for page paragraphs like these: